-People with disabilities are part of a market worth £1 trillion in annual disposable income.
+People with disabilities are part of a market worth $54 million in disposable annual income.
 Helping them to browse, buy and access your online content or services isn't just the right thing to do.
 It's smart for business.

 As the recommended level, AA tackles the most common barriers for disabled users.
 Meaning people with disabilities will have a much better online experience with your brand.

-At this level, criteria includes all that outlined at level A plus an extra 20 elements.
+At this level, criteria includes all that outlined at level A plus an additional 20 elements.
 Examples include;

 At this level, your website would be considered usable and understandable for most people, including those with disabilities.

 Despite WCAG level AA being the recommended level for compliance, 97.8% of websites have WCAG Level AA failures.
-That means many organisations are failing to meet with legislation including the Public Sector Bodies Accessibility Regulations 2018.
+That means many organisations are failing to comply with accessibility standards.

 This level is the highest level of compliance.
-It’s also the most difficult.
+It’s also the most complex.
 It’s criteria outlines an extra 28 criteria from that outlined at level AA.
 Examples include;

 Meeting WCAG level AAA means making your website accessible to the greatest number of people with disabilities.